2b-t/velodyne-ros2-docker/ReadMe.md

 ```shell
 $ ros2 run rviz2 rviz2 -f velodyne
 ```
-in another terminal and display the topics published by the Velodyne.
+in another terminal and display the pointcloud published by the Velodyne.

 ![Velodyne VLP-16 visualization in Rviz](./media/velodyne-rviz2.png)